Nikolai Volkoff: The Bolsheviks (1987-1990)

 In late 1987, Volkoff was teamed with Boris Zhukov, another purported Russian (played by American James Harrell), to form the Bolsheviks.
 They feuded with WWF newcomers the Powers of Pain, losing to them at the inaugural SummerSlam PPV in 1988.
 As they lost the public eye due to many losses, they eventually lost their manager Slick and were used as a comic relief team losing many matches to the Bushwhackers.
 The Bolsheviks never held any titles together, and are perhaps best remembered for being defeated in 19 seconds by the Hart Foundation at WrestleMania VI.
 Eventually, by 1990, the Bolsheviks split up.
 Volkoff publicly ended the partnership prior to a match where he confronted Zhukhov and then started singing "The Star-Spangled Banner", drawing loud cheers from the audience and turning babyface in the process.

 Babyface turn (1990; 1992)

 A short time after the Bolsheviks split, Volkoff became a face for the first time in his career.
 His gimmick was now that of a recent defector, he became very pro-west which led to a feud with Sgt.
 Slaughter who had an Iraqi sympathizer role and teamed with the former Iron Sheik, who had recently begun an Iraqi gimmick under the name Colonel Mustafa.
 After Volkoff's team defeated Slaughter's team at the 1990 Survivor Series (Tito Santana was the sole survivor), Volkoff left the WWF at the end of 1990.

-He made a brief return to compete in the 1992 Royal Rumble match, as well as to face Hercules in a house show match on January 29 in Lowell, Massachusetts.
+He made a brief return to compete in the 1992 Royal Rumble match where he was eliminated by Repo Man, as well as he lost to Hercules in a house show match on January 29 in Lowell, Massachusetts.